The Amazing Sweet Potato Protein Cake with Cinnamon Swirl Protein Icing!

 Macros per Serving (out of 3):

-I used these silicone bread loaf moulds.
+I used silicone bread loaf moulds.
 Anything like them would work.
 They’re awesome for making little breads, little cakes, and proper cake slices like this one!

 The batter for the sweet potato cake is EXTREMELY good.
 If you’re ‘into batters’, you might just eat it all so be careful not to (because it’s a cake you’re after here!)